sergijoan22/notes/notes/Google Cloud.md

 Reinforcement learning: Technique where a machine tries actions without previous training training to reach the highest rewards.
 Wrong actions are punished and correct are rewarded so it learns with trial and error.
 Examples are training an agent to play a maze game or a racing game.

 Multi tenancy: Mode of operation where multiple independent instances operate in a shared environment.

+Stateful applications: Those that save data to a persistent storage to be used later.